Robust Reasoning Benchmark: The Robust Reasoning Benchmark

 \subsection{Syntactic Distortions}

-Transformations in this category belong to ``split-modify-join'' paradigm.
-In these permutations, the text is partitioned based on a specific delimiter (e.g., spaces or periods), and either the order of the resulting tokens is reversed, or the sequence of symbols within each token is reversed.
-While this can be extended to arbitrary delimiters or multi-stage combinations, we focus on three foundational variants. \textbf{Sentence Reversal:} The order of sentences (defined as sequences of symbols separated by periods) in the user query has been reversed. \textbf{Word Reversal:} The order of words (words are defined as sequences of symbols separated by spaces) in user query has been reversed. \textbf{Symbol Reversal:} Every word (words defined as in Word Reversal above) in user query has its symbols in reverse order.
+In this category, the transformations split the input text into parts based on a specific delimiter (e.g., spaces or periods) and either reverse or rearrange the order of the resulting parts.
+We propose three variants: \emph{Sentence Reversal:} We reverse the order of sentences (defined as sequences of symbols separated by periods) in the user query. \emph{Word Reversal:} We reverse the order of words (words defined as sequences of symbols separated by spaces) in the user query. \emph{Symbol Reversal:} We reverse the symbols of every word (words defined as in Word Reversal above) in the user query.